elizabeth-poggie/elizabeth-poggie/_content/projects/2019-pat-a-cat.md

   ]
 ---

 In this game you can compete against your friends to pat as many cats as you can using keyboard controls.
 Once a cat is patted, you get to listen to the happy meows of hackers, sponsors, and coordinators of the event.
-Due to the positive reception of this game, our team won best design and runner up for the popularity contest.